justzen0/justzen0.github.io/_books/candide.md

 layout: book
 title: "Candide"
 author: "Voltaire"
-quote: "A place for my detailed thoughts on this book."
+quote: "All is for the best in the best of all possible worlds."
 image: /assets/img/books/default-book-bg.jpg # Default background image
 ---